cfpb/consumerfinance.gov/README.md

 # cfgov-refresh

 This repository contains the redesign-in-progress of consumerfinance.gov.
-This includes building front-end assets with [Capital Framework](https://cfpb.github.io/capital-framework/), and using [Sheer](https://github.com/cfpb/sheer) to load content from Wordpress and Django back-ends into elasticsearch and render the site.
+This includes front-end assets and build tools, and configuration for [Sheer](https://github.com/cfpb/sheer) to load content from Wordpress and Django back-ends to elasticsearch to render the site.

 ### This project is a work in progress